 What to do with cleaners that don’t make the grade?

-Well there is obviously only one solution.
+Well, there is obviously only one solution.
 You can’t work with them.
 But as obvious as this seems, this can be a difficult decision to make.
-My father and daughter cleaning team insisted that they could not get the clean done in less than 3 hours, whereas the former cleaner usually got things done in under 2 hours.
+My father and daughter cleaning team insisted that they could not get the cleaning done in less than 3 hours, whereas the former cleaner usually got things done in under 2 hours.
 Unfortunately, as I was not there I fell for this.
 Needless to say, the quality of their work was not up-to-scratch and they had to go.

-As hard as it might be, if the people can’t or won’t do the job as you require it to be done.
+As hard as it might be, if people can’t or won’t do the job as you require it to be done.
 You must lose them.
 Because finding someone who’s great will make a huge difference to your stress levels, guest experience, and profits.

 What to do when you’ve found someone good.